bullenweg/bullenweg.github.io/README.md

 [Secure Custom Fields on WordPress.org](https://wordpress.org/news/2024/10/secure-custom-fields/) was modified shortly after publication to recharacterize Jason Bahl's move to Automattic:

 > There is separate, but not directly related news that Jason Bahl has left WP Engine to work for Automattic and will be making WPGraphQL a canonical community plugin.
 We expect others will ~defect~ follow as well.

+#### Matt uses @WordPress to dismiss founder of Client Portal

+Laura Elizabeth, founder of WordPress Plugin [Client Portal](https://client-portal.io/), Tweets that she is unable to log in to WordPress.org due to her affiliation with WP Engine.

+> Guess I can’t contribute to WordPress 🤷‍♀️ [@lauraelizdunn](https://x.com/lauraelizdunn/status/1844999635145793676)

+Matt responds from @WordPress:

+> Sorry, who are you? [@WordPress](https://x.com/WordPress/status/1845121130207535524)

 ### 2024-10-11